 A former Assistant to the Solicitor General in the United States Department of Justice (1984-1988), Andy co-founded and serves as co-director of the Yale Law School's Supreme Court Advocacy Clinic (2006-present), which provides pro bono representation in 10-15 Supreme Court cases each year.

-According to Legal 500, Andy “is an ‘excellent Supreme Court oralist’” (2011) and “is cited by clients as ‘a total superstar’ who is ‘unbelievably smart,’ and who ‘objectively belongs on any list of leaders’” (2008).
-Chambers USA reports that Andy is “a superb lawyer who is involved in lots of influential cases” (2010) and “is commended for his ‘masterful performances’” before the Supreme Court (2009).
-Andy's appellate experience has also won him recognition in The Best Lawyers in America (2006-2010).
+According to Legal 500 (2013), Andy “is ‘one of the best Supreme Court advocates in the country’ and a ‘brilliant strategist.’”
+An “‘excellent Supreme Court oralist’” (2011), he “is cited by clients as ‘a total superstar’ who is ‘unbelievably smart,’ and who ‘objectively belongs on any list of leaders’” (2008).
+Chambers USA reports (2013) that commentators “praise the breadth of” Andy’s Supreme Court practice, “and state that he ‘gets tapped for the really important matters.’”
+Andy is “a superb lawyer who is involved in lots of influential cases” (2010) and “is commended for his ‘masterful performances’” before the Court (2009).
+Andy's appellate experience has also won him recognition in The Best Lawyers in America (2006-2014).